Back to The Mycelial Grimoire

 The Design

-A tabletop garden looks dead even when it’s alive if you don’t compose it well.
-The two principles that fix this:
+A tabletop garden can look dead even when it is alive, if you do not compose it well.
+The two principles that fix that:

 Vary heights.
 A flat garden of all the same-size plants is boring.
 You want a tall element (a small tree-form rosemary, an upright succulent, a vertical air plant on driftwood), a midlevel cluster, and a low ground-cover layer.
 Three tiers minimum.